The Quick-Start Guide will help you with the initial setup TV Rename.

 Go to the Scan tab, and click

-When the scan is complete, review TV Rename’s suggested changes and other information.
-Any ticked item will be actioned, so un-tick things you’re not sure about, or use the check boxes in the bottom-right of the screen for a less granular approach.
-Right-click on selected items for more actions.
+When the scan is complete, TV Rename will display its suggested changes in the main pane.
+Any ticked item will be actioned, so un-tick things you’re not sure about, or use the check boxes in the bottom-right of the window.

-Go to the When to watch tab to see all known future information (including air dates) of shows you are following.
+Go to the When to watch tab and you will see all known future information (including air dates) for shows you are following.

-Whatever changes TV Rename makes to your recording names the season and episode details will remain untouched.
+Whatever changes TV Rename makes to your media file names the season and episode details will remain untouched.

 It is highly unlikely that the names of the recordings will get screwed up, but, should it happen, the problem should be easily fixable after changing some settings, or adding new rules.
 At least, that’s the theory.